Movies and advertising have a lot in common. One of those common traits is, people quickly forget the majority of films and adverts they see.

 Fighting for survival.
 Overcoming adversity.
 Discovering a secret.
 One-upping an obnoxious person.
 Whether epic or low-key, every narrative and brand story needs conflict at the heart of it – just like a great movie.

-And even if your whiteboard animation video doesn’t have human characters, or doesn’t speak directly to the viewer, you can still add a gripping story of conflict to make it memorable.
+And even if your whiteboard and cartoon animation video doesn’t have human characters, or doesn’t speak directly to the viewer, you can still add a gripping story of conflict to make it memorable.
 If Pixar can manage it with cars, fish, and toys, so can you!

 To give you an example of how this can be done, check out this animation – it takes a complex subject of immuno-oncology and manages to make it engaging.